 Consuming fat might seem counterproductive to weight loss, but calories are the most important factor and not getting enough calories from fat can cause you to be kicked out of ketosis and may cause health issues.

-It can be confusing for beginners to weight loss and long-term dieters alike to understand what happens if you don’t eat enough fat on keto so we’ll review several signs you may not be consuming enough healthy fats to watch out for.
+It can be confusing for beginners to weight loss and long-term dieters alike to understand the consequences of not consuming enough fat on keto, so we’ll review several signs you may not be consuming enough healthy fats to watch out for.

 Before getting into the signs and symptoms of a diet low in healthy fats, it’s vital to know what healthy fats are; a study done on the good, bad, and unknown about fat delved deep to uncover more of the previous misconceptions on fat and the demonization of all fats for decades.